 - tell us as soon as possible if there are any changes, such as a new address

 - let us know, at the time of writing, if you would like your correspondence or enclosed documents returned to you

 This helps us to keep your information reliable and up to date, and ensures your correspondence is returned if requested.

 Most of our agencies and arm’s length bodies hold personal data for specific purposes that are set out in their own information charters.
 For example, NHS Blood and Transplant holds information on patients requiring transplants so that a match can be arranged efficiently once an organ becomes available.

-When we ask you for information we will keep to the law, including the Data Protection Act 1998.
-Through appropriate management and strict controls, we will follow the 8 principles of data protection described in the act.
+When we process your information we will keep to the law, including the General Data Protection Regulation and the Data Protection Act 2018.
+Through appropriate management and strict controls, we will follow the 7 principles of data protection described in the act.

 We will also ensure that:

-- there is someone with specific responsibility for data protection in the organisation (the nominated person is called the Data Protection Manager)
+- there is someone with specific responsibility for data protection in the organisation (the nominated person is called the Data Protection Officer)

 - everyone managing and handling personal information understands that they are contractually responsible for following good data protection practice, is appropriately trained to do so and is appropriately supervised

 - we deal with enquiries about how we handle personal information promptly and courteously